University House is the staff club at The University of Melbourne. The objectives of our club are:

 University House at The Woodward

 University House at The Woodward is located south of Grattan Street on the 10th floor of the Law Building on Pelham Street, featuring stunning views of the city.

 University House at Lionel’s

-University House at Lionel’s is located on Grant St in the VCA precinct.
+University House at Lionel’s is located on Grant St in the Southbank precinct.
 It is a new cafe and performance space that is open to artists, UH members, UoM staff and the public.

 University House was established in 1952 with 270 full and associate members.
 It was created for the purpose of providing a centre for the community life of the University staff.
 University House has come to fill an essential place in the life of the University.

 In 1952 The Council of the University of Melbourne permitted the building, sometimes called Grosmont, to be used as a club for University Staff.

 In 1953 it was named University House.
 Previously, three professors had lived here with their families:

 The Staff Association successfully negotiated to take possession of Professor Hartung’s house on his retirement and refurbish it as University House for use as a staff club from 1953.